But if you ask me for my top must-go place in this part of the U.S.?

 In its description of Monument Valley online, Utah.com says this: “Monument Valley isn't a national park.
 It's not even a national monument.
 But it's as American as it gets.”

 That last sentence makes me chuckle a bit.
-Monument Valley IS just about as American as it gets – when you define “American” as a rather complex relationship between Native Americans and the Europeans who eventually settled on their land, with a little bit of Hollywood thrown in.
+Monument Valley IS just about as American as it gets – if you define “American” as a rather complex relationship between Native Americans and the Europeans who eventually settled on their land, with a little bit of Hollywood thrown in.
+(Yep, we're getting real here, folks.)

 But, let's back up a bit.
 Hollywood, you ask?

-Monument Valley has always been an off-the-beaten-path destination.
+Monument Valley has always been an off-the-beaten-path destination – for white people, at least.
 Native people have been living in the area for thousands of years – first the Anasazi, and then the Navajo, who still live on the land – but few others ventured into this vast expanse of red soil and sandstone until fairly recently.

-The Spanish don't seem to have ever found it, and even early intrepid American travelers skipped this part of the U.S., usually heading for the Rockies instead.
+The Spanish don't seem to have ever found it, and even early intrepid American travelers skipped this part of the U.S., usually heading for the Rocky Mountains instead.

 They clearly didn't know what they were missing out on.